jfogarty/mmeddle/README.md

 mMeddle provides a community service for engineers, scientists, students and teachers to work with and share mathematical problems, definitions and solutions.
-It focuses on symbolic algebraic math with integration of units, dimensions, and other elements to assist users in solving real world problems.
-Users can easily develop and document solutions to share with others as live mathematics rather than dead symbols on a page.
+It focuses on symbolic algebraic math with integration of units, dimensions, and other elements to assist in solving real world problems.
+Users develop and document solutions to share with others using live mathematics rather than dead symbols on a page.

 ## Features
 * Follows [semantic versioning](http://semver.org/) for releases